aaronbloomfield/ccc/hws/intro/index.md

     - **NOTE:** this should ONLY print either 'True' or 'False' (if it's valid or not), and nothing else!
 Case matters here.

+In terms of output, there are only three commands where the output is very specific:

+- `validate` outputs either `True` or `False`
+- `balance` outputs only a single integer
+- `address` outputs only the hash (or part thereof) of the wallet

+All other commands can print any reasonable (one-line) line of output.
+Note that this output is in addition to any files created.

 ### Other files